jflucier/E2EAssembler/README.md

 ```

-Next step is to merge the 60X assembleis together
+Next step is to merge the 60X assembly groups together

 ```